Siege of Fort Zeelandia: Later Ming–Dutch encounters

 In 1663, the Dutch allied with the Qing dynasty against the Zheng forces.
 In 1663, 15 Dutch ships scattered a Zheng fleet of several hundred junks.

 The Dutch looted relics and killed monks after attacking a Buddhist complex at Putuoshan on the Zhoushan islands in 1665 during their war against Koxinga's son Zheng Jing.

 In 1666, Chinese forces made an attempt to conquer another Dutch fort in Taiwan, defended by 300 Dutch soldiers with a force of 3,000 Chinese troops.
 The fort had been built to ensure Dutch influence on the island after Zeelandia's fall.
 It was equipped with four large bastions overlooking a flat field but lacked supplies and ammunition.
 The garrison itself was sickly and poorly equipped.
 The Chinese tried to take a redoubt on a small mountain near the fortress but were repelled by a small contingent of Dutch soldiers.
 They then built a small fort on a foothill below the mountain and set up four cannons to shoot at the Dutch fortress.
-After 109 shots, one Dutchman had been killed, but nearly all the shots were missed and did no damage to the walls.
+After 109 shots, one Dutchman had been killed, but nearly all the shots missed and did no damage to the walls.
 Nine days after arriving, the Chinese forces left.
 The garrison's commander, Joan de Meijer, was surprised, as he felt that any reasonably experienced commander should've been able to capture the fort.
 The Ming leader was, in fact, an experienced commander, but like other contemporary Chinese officers, he was unfamiliar with European-style forts, which also confounded Koxinga at Zeelandia.

 Keelung was a lucrative possession for the Dutch East India Company, with 26% of the company's profits coming from their Taiwan operations in 1664.
 The Dutch held out at Keelung until 1668, when aborigine resistance (likely incited by Zheng Jing), and the lack of progress in retaking any other parts of the island persuaded the colonial authorities to abandon this final stronghold and withdraw from Taiwan altogether.